Rueben Chinyelu: College career

 Chinyelu was considered one of the best international prospects in the Class of 2023, and received offers from Kansas, Tennessee and Florida, and at least six other schools.

 In November 2022, Chinyelu committed to play for Washington State and joined the Cougars in 2023.

 In April 2024, Chinyelu entered the transfer portal after one season at Washington State, and committed to Florida on 18 April 2024.

 On April 7, 2025, Chinyelu won a national championship with Florida at the 2025 NCAA Tournament.
 He posted 3 points, 5 rebounds and 1 block in the national title game against Houston.

+The following season, Chinyelu led the Gators to a number one seed in the 2026 NCAA tournament.
+On the season, he averaged 10.9 points and 11.2 rebounds per game and was named second-team All-SEC and the SEC Defensive Player of the Year.
+He was also recognized as the nation's top defensive player, winning the NABC Defensive Player of the Year on March 31, 2026.
+After spending his second year with the Gators, Chinyelu announced that he will be entering the 2026 NBA draft.

 National team career

 Chinyelu played at the FIBA U16 African Championship in 2019, averaging 12.3 points and a tournament-leading 17.6 rebounds per game, helping his team to a bronze medal in Cape Verde.

 On 27 August 2022, Chinyelu made his senior national team debut at age 18 in the qualifiers for the 2023 World Cup, scoring 3 points and grabbing 5 rebounds against Guinea.